 This can be a good temporary solution if you’re only cracking in a few areas.

 If the cracking is really bad, it may be time to remove the spray tan altogether.
-See our article on removing spray tan from your hands and feet to learn how it’s done.
+We have a few articles on removing fake tan to get you fixed up:

 Spray tan cracking is something that you don’t want to experience.
 However, it can happen due to the following: